 Profiling

-This article explains how to use the profiling feature in Exasol.
+This article explains how to use profiling in Exasol to analyze and improve performance.

-Exasol deliberately omits complex tuning mechanisms for customers, for example, execution hints, creation of different index types, calculation of table statistics and so on.
-Queries in Exasol are analyzed by the query optimizer and corresponding tuning actions are executed fully automatically.
+Exasol omits complex tuning mechanisms such as execution hints, creation of different index types, calculation of table statistics, etc. Queries in Exasol are instead analyzed by the query optimizer, and the corresponding tuning actions are automatically executed.
+This is a key factor in the high performance of an Exasol database.

-By default, the profiling is only activated for the running queries and provides the current status through the system tables EXA_DBA_PROFILE_RUNNING and EXA_USER_PROFILE_RUNNING.
+By default, profiling is only activated for the running queries and provides information through the system tables EXA_DBA_PROFILE_RUNNING and EXA_USER_PROFILE_RUNNING.

-to analyze the profiling information directly after executing a query, you can use the command FLUSH STATISTICS
+to analyze the profile directly after executing a query, use the command FLUSH STATISTICS

 and PERSISTENT_DB_RAM_PEAK